• Skip to primary navigation

 Smoked pork hash

-The brunch menu by co-owner and chef Corey McEntyre features elote corn ribs, truffle fries, salads, blue corn pancakes with Earl Gray maple syrup, and Nashville chicken tacos.
+Co-owner and chef Corey McEntyre's brunch menu features elote corn ribs, truffle fries, salads, blue corn pancakes with Earl Gray maple syrup, and Nashville chicken tacos.

-I went with my server's favorite, the smoked pork hash made with sweet potato mole and eggs.
-It was both delicious and filling.
+I ordered my server's favorite: smoked pork hash with sweet potato mole and eggs.
+It was delicious and filling.
+I also chose a Pinewood drip coffee, which Milo served in a custom clay mug (Pinewood is a popular coffee shop in downtown Waco.)

 5. Ninfa's Mexican Restaurant